SidonTheTroll/Erstes-Jahr/English/Main book/7-the-adventure.md

 ### 8. Which lines reveal that Vishwasrao had come quite to being killed?

+ The lines read: Then Vishwasrao guided his horse to the melee.
+Elite troops were fighting there.
+He attacked them.
+God was merciful.
+A shot passed by his ear touching it lightly.
+Even the difference of a til (sesame) would have led to his death.

 ### 9. Why was Professor Gaitonde staring at the platform in Azad Maidan as if mesmerized?

+He arrived and noticed a lecture being given, but he saw an empty chair on the stage where the leader should have been.
+This deeply bothered him.
+He believed that a public lecture should always have a respected person presiding over it, and the absence of one was like a disrespectful act to him.

 ### 10. What do you think made Rajendra realize that, "Facts can be strange than fantasies"?